stashed/docs/docs/concepts/crds/backupsession.md

     - **totalFiles:** `totalFiles` shows the total number of files that were backed up in this snapshot.
     - **newFiles:** `newFiles` shows the number of new files that were backed up in this snapshot.
     - **modifiedFiles:** `modifiedFiles` shows the number of files that were modified since last backup of this directory.
-    - **unmodifiedFiles:** `unmodifiedFiles` shows the number of files that haven't been changed since last backup of this path.
+    - **unmodifiedFiles:** `unmodifiedFiles` shows the number of files that haven't changed since the last backup of this path.
 - **error:** `error` shows the reason for failure if the backup process failed for this host.

 ### Hosts of a backup process

 Stash uses two different models for backup depending on the target type.
 It uses **sidecar model** for Kubernetes workloads and **job model** for rest of the targets.
 In the sidecar model, Stash injects a sidecar inside the targeted workload and the sidecar is responsible for taking backup.
 In the job model, Stash launches a job to take a backup of the target.

 Stash uses an identifier called **host** to separate the backed up data of different subject in the backed.
 This host identification process depends on the backup model and the target types.
 The backup strategy and host identification strategy for different types of target is explained below.

 **Kubernetes Workloads:**

 Stash uses sidecar model to backup Kubernetes workloads.
 However, not every sidecar takes backup.
 How many sidecars will take backup depends on the type of the workload.
 We can divide them into the following categories:

-- **Deployment, ReplicaSet and ReplicationController:** For these types of workload, all the replicas mounts the same volumes.
-So, taking a backup from only one replica is enough.
+- **Deployment, ReplicaSet and ReplicationController:** For these types of stateless workloads, all the replicas mount the same volumes.
+So, taking backup from only one replica is enough.
 In this case, Stash uses leader election to elect the leader pod.
-Only the sidecar inside the leader pod takes backup.
+Only the sidecar of the leader pod takes backup.
 This leader pod is identified as **host-0**.
 The total number of hosts for these types of workload is 1.
 - **StatefulSet:** Every replica of a StatefulSet mounts different volumes.
 So, taking a backup from each replica is necessary.
 In this case, sidecar inside each replica takes backup.
 Stash identifies **pod-0** as **host-0**, **pod-1** as **host-1**, **pod-2** as **host-2** and so on.
 Hence, the total number of hosts for a StatefulSet is the number of replicas.
 - **DaemonSet:** Daemon replicas on every node may contain different data.
 So, taking a backup of each daemon pod is necessary.
 In this case, sidecar inside each daemon pod takes backup.
 Stash considers the individual daemon pod as a separate host and the **node name** where the daemon pod is running act as their **host** identifier.
 The total number of hosts for a DaemonSet is the number of daemon pod running in the cluster.